ncwqr-jsmith29/rbeale/README.md

 #### Scenario 3: Strings of days of missing data
 If there are two or more days in a row of missing data, then we must move on to Step 2.

 The approach of this code is to fill in missing data by breaking the dataset into strata (chunks of data) and calculate an overall load for that strata.
 The goal is to set up the strata to where the data within each strata is as similar as possible.
 Any missing data in that strata is then "filled in" with the load calculated for that strata.
-The load for the entire timeframe is calculated by taking a sum of the load calculations for each strata.
+The load for the entire timeframe is calculated by taking a sum of the load for each strata.

 ### Step 2: Create Population
 As a demonstration, let's say we want to break the TP data for Maumee in 2013 into 4 strata.